 A few years later, she claims that her son Louis inspired her to adopt a second child.
 She told Hello! magazine that becoming a mother was an obvious decision for her, "When I look at Laila, there’s no doubt in my mind that she was supposed to be here," noted Sandra.
 "I can tell you absolutely, the exact right children came to me at the exact right time."

 Questioning Her Motherhood

 Being a mother isn’t always fun and games though.
 It’s not an easy job for anyone, as she stated in an interview, "Am I the mother my son deserves?
 Am I living my authentic life, am I good enough, working hard enough, am I able to keep my son safe?
 Did I pick up all the dog poop in the yard before the playdate?
 Worrying used to be very paralyzing for me, and now I can talk myself off the ledge," she admitted.

 Recently, Sandra has said that her daughter is going to achieve great things in life.
 Thank she is fearless and will pass any obstacle that comes her way.
 Her son on the other hand has a totally different personality, being as she describes 'her 78-year-old son'.

 A String of Film Success Followed After Speed

 After Bullock's great performance in Speed, she began to be recognized as a leading Hollywood actress.
-This lead to a string of successful films, including the romantic comedy "While You Were Sleeping", where she played the role of a lonely Chicago Transit Authority token collector who saves a man's life.
+This led to a string of successful films, including the romantic comedy "While You Were Sleeping", where she played the role of a lonely Chicago Transit Authority token collector who saves a man's life.
 The movie was a critical success and she received her first Golden Globe Award nomination for Best Actress following this movie.
-After that, her role as a defense attorney in the crime drama "A Time to Kill" with Samuel L. Jackson, Matthew McConaughey and Kevin Spacey, led to her receiving a nomination for MTV's Best Breakthrough Performance award.

 She Regrets Making A Sequel For Speed